firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/daly-bms-waterproofing.md

 3. **Purge moisture:** Use controlled hot air to dry balance leads and PCB surfaces, following with an isopropyl alcohol rinse to displace residual water inside the mostly potted enclosure.[^1]
 4. **Rest the pack:** Allow the assembly to air out overnight after heat cycles; confirm no condensation is present before moving on.[^3]

+## Shutdown Trip & Back-EMF Recovery

+- Publish a shutdown/back-EMF SOP: inspect for lingering moisture, clear solder balls around the controller bay, and document fault codes before re-arming a Daly that tripped mid-ride so the companion VESC doesn’t repeat the failure.[^daly_shutdown_sop]

 ## Rebuild & Waterproofing Stack

 - Wrap every series group in fish paper before reinstalling the BMS.[^2]